WE HELP LGBTIQ+ YOUTH RECLAIM THEIR PATH

 And it is here where The Pinnacle Foundation fits.

-Many of the young LGBTIQ+ people that Pinnacle supports have grown up in environments where they have been rejected because of who they are and how they identify.
+Many of the young LGBTQIA+ people that Pinnacle supports have grown up in environments where they have been rejected because of who they are and how they identify.
 Many have experienced bullying, discrimination and abuse.

 We know that gaining an education can significantly change life for the better.
 Education increases our options; it enriches us and empowers us – it helps us to expand our life choices.